Pat Pollard

 In a letter to the Ilkeston Pioneer (Jan 22nd 1892) ‘Bath Street‘ wrote that ‘the first postmaster, Mr. P. Walker …. lived in the house now occupied by Mr. A. Sudbury’.
 In 1891 this was the house numbered 53 Market Place or East Street (depending upon the source used) and was next door to the Doctor’s House…. it was then occupied by butcher Arthur William (or William Arthur) Sudbury, son of William and Mary (nee Gamble).

-Paul Walker died on March 1st 1851 and shortly after this, the position of postmaster was occupied by John Wombell.
+Paul Walker died on March 1st 1851 and six weeks after this, the Postmaster General awarded the position of postmaster to John Wombell.
+He began to serve in that office on May 1st, 1851.

 ———————————————————————————————————————————————————